 Byju’s development stems from a passion for teaching and preparing students for competitive exams.
 This zeal and dedicated effort was Byju Raveendran’s.
 He's an engineer, coaching teacher, and the CEO of the EdTech platform.

 Since 2006, Byju has designed Math lessons for learners and assisted peers in studying for exams.
 For instance, he provided video tutorials via V-SAT, reaching over 45 cities in one year.
 This viral educational content led to 1,200 student requests for online coaching.
-As Byju’s audience grew, so did his dedicated effort to advance e-learning.
+As Byju’s audience grew, so did his dedicated effort to advance e-learning software.
 This resulted in the first Byju’s app launch in 2015.
 It had over 5.5 million downloads in one single year.

 The Byju business model integrates personalized learning solutions for high-quality education.
 The platform weaves interactive lessons in a flexible, self-paced learning schedule that students can handle.